 I recently spoke with Tank Girl's director, Rachel Talalay, who has experienced firsthand how the industry treats women filmmakers.
 I thought Talalay could help me understand why it took 22 years to get from Tank Girl to Wonder Woman.

 Even with the raunchy content cut out, it was an uphill battle.
 With a $25 million budget, Tank Girl wasn't exactly given a fighting chance as an effects-heavy action film.
 Other films released in 1995 were more than doubling (sometimes quadrupling) that number.
 That year's James Bond outing GoldenEye cost $60 million, while Die Hard with a Vengeance hit the $90 million mark.
-Fellow comic-book hero movie Batman Forever, arguably Tank Girl's closest proxy, was made for a whopping $100 million.
+Fellow comic book hero flick Batman Forever, arguably Tank Girl's closest proxy, was made for a whopping $100 million.
 Maybe it goes without saying that those films all had male directors and stars.